 Published by Hannah Hood on 20 Dec 2023

-On a basic level, a virtual CFO (aka virtual Chief Financial Officer, part-time CFO) is a financial professional that provides outsourced CFO services.
-The way we often describe it at Summit Virtual CFO by Anders is this: a virtual CFO performs the same roles that a full-time, traditional CFO and their team would but at the fraction of the cost.
+A virtual CFO (aka virtual Chief Financial Officer, part-time CFO) is a financial professional that provides outsourced CFO services.
+A virtual CFO performs the same functions as a full-time, traditional CFO and their team -- but at the fraction of the cost.

-A virtual CFO usually works with a few different clients rather than working full-time for one employer.
+Perhaps the biggest distinction is that a virtual CFO usually works with multiple clients rather than working full-time for one employer.
 Often, businesses will seek out a virtual CFO if they have a need for the tasks and strategic advice a CFO would complete while not yet having the budget or enough work to hire a full-time employee.

-You might be wondering what the difference between a virtual CFO and a traditional bookkeeper or CPA firm is.
+You might be wondering about the difference between a virtual CFO and a traditional bookkeeper or CPA firm.
 That difference is a consultant relationship.
 Virtual CFOs don’t just meet with you once a year to do your taxes.
 Virtual CFOs offer advisory services and help you make informed business decisions.
-They help you plan for business goals by using forecasts and financial documents to run scenarios and make strategic plans to achieve said goals.
+They help you plan for business goals by using cash flow forecasts and financial documents to run scenarios and make strategic plans to achieve said goals.

 What is a Virtual CFO, and What Does a Virtual CFO Do?